RetroIndieJosh/renpac/game/README.md

-# Ren'PaC: Ren'Py Point and Click System
+# RenPaC: Ren'Py Point and Click System by Joshua McLean

 ## Standards